Stock Music track: Mud Slingin'

-Catchy and quirky, this bluegrass-inspired track conveys friendliness, southern charm and sparse rawness.
+Catchy and quirky, this bluegrass-inspired music track conveys friendliness, southern charm and sparse rawness.
 The simple arrangement consists of a single banjo performance backed up by a kick drum.
-Great for comedy and rural-themed shows.
-Banjo / Down Home / Upbeat.
+Great music for comedy and rural-themed shows.
+Banjo / Down Home / Upbeat Music.

 John Francis Jorgensen, aka John Starcluster, is a music producer and performing artist.
 His music has been placed all over the American TV/Cable universe for the last 5 years: The Young and The Restless, Ellen, Tyra Banks, American Pickers, Real Housewives of Miami, E News Daily, America’s Next Top Model, WWE Monday Night Raw, Toddlers in Tiaras, and the list goes on.